statistik-lehre/.github/profile/README.md

-# Hello
+# Info
-This organisation is hosting teaching materials used by [this](https://www.uni-kassel.de/fb14bau/) department of Universität Kassel, Germany.
+This organisation is hosting an online course created by the [Civil and Environmental Engineering](https://www.uni-kassel.de/fb14bau/) department of Universität Kassel, Germany.